 What’s an HSA?

-Health savings accounts, or HSAs, were created in 2003 to help individuals and families offset the growing costs of healthcare and reduce overall tax burdens.
+HSAs, or health savings accounts, were created in 2003 to help individuals and families offset the growing costs of healthcare and reduce overall tax burdens.
 They’re kind of like personal savings accounts, except that the money in them is used to pay for eligible healthcare expenses.
 And though you may not yet have a health savings account, that very well may change… and soon.

 Hint: If your deductible is above $1,350 and you don’t have a copay, it’s most likely eligible.